 HYAK – The Washington State Department of Transportation and contractor crews will close I-90 at 7 p.m. for about an hour Thursday, May 5.
 During rock blasting closures eastbound drivers will be stopped at milepost 56 near Gold Creek and westbound drivers will be stopped at milepost 62 near the Stampede Pass interchange.

 WSDOT provides a variety of tools to help plan your trip over Snoqualmie Pass:

-- Visit the Snoqualmie Mountain Pass Web page for real-time travel information and to view traffic cameras.
+- Snoqualmie Mountain Pass Web page for real-time travel information and to view traffic cameras.

 - Check the weekly Construction Updates and Traffic pages for region-wide updates.